ginasekhar/ginasekhar.github.io/_posts/2020-02-16-an_ounce_of_performance_is_worth_a_pound_of_promise_-_mae_west.markdown

   }
 ```

  In applications that deals with a large amount of data, executing tasks independent of the fetch() would make a noticeable improvement in performance.
 By using "Promises", we can improve performance and therby the user experience.
-Indeed an ounce of performance is worth a pound of promise.
+Indeed an ounce of performance is worth a pound of promises.